Tag Archive | antioxidants

 Arugula ‘Astro’ seedlings.

-Let’s start with the First Family of Plant Nutrition, the cabbage and broccoli relatives.
+Let’s start with the First Family of Plant Nutrition, the cabbage and broccoli relatives, or the mustard family.
 Plant taxonomists changed the name of this family from Cruciferae to Brassicaceae (“brass·i·kay’·see·ee”), but the terms cruciferous vegetable, brassica, and cole crops refer to the same group of plants.
 These brassicas have uniquely beneficial properties that set them apart from other plant families.

 I’ve written many times in The Farm In My Yard about the health benefits of these plants.
 If you do just one thing to improve your diet, start with the brassicas.
-It helps that these microgreens are really easy to grow.
+It helps that these microgreens are really easy to grow—and fast!

 This family comprises many types of super-healthy plants.
-I include at least one in my diet every day: arugula, broccoli, Brussels sprouts, cabbage, cauliflower, collards, kale, mizuna, mustard greens, pac choi, tatsoi, turnip greens, and others.
+I include at least one in my diet every day: arugula, broccoli, Brussels sprouts, cabbage, cauliflower, collards, kale, mizuna, mustard greens, pac choi, radish, tatsoi, turnip greens, and others.
+Nasturtium, another brassica, can be grown as shoots.

 I’ll prepare the broccoli, for example, steamed, in a stir-fry, or lightly cooked with garlic, olive oil, and mushrooms.
-Brassicas make healthful additions to pasta dishes, homemade or store-bought soups, pizza, omelets, smoothies, and salads.
+Brassicas make healthful additions to pasta dishes, homemade or store-bought soups, pizza, omelets, salads, smoothies, and sauces.

 You can harvest brassicas grown as microgreens within 3-4 weeks of sowing.
 Give them at least 6 hours of direct sunlight for optimal growth.
 With less than ideal conditions, you’ll still be able to harvest greens, but they’ll take longer to grow and they might lack some color.
 For the full complement of phytonutrients, though, give them sun.